cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 import Data from './Data/data.js'
 ```

-In my methods I've created an initializer to assign the first set of data to our list variable, set the current page variable to 0 and worked out our last page based on our imported data's length:
+In my methods I've created an initializer to assign the first set of data to our list, set the current page to 0 and worked out our last page based on our imported data's length:

 ```js
 setUpInitialData() {